MichalHerstus/go-fila/SPEC_future_enhancement.md

-`build: templ`) and touches the same asset/build/`makefile.go` surfaces; it also fits the D8 asset-tooling precedent. **D13 (list/card filters) is independent of D2–D12; it should land after D10 since its docs/code references and example YAML (demo/ai_spec) touch the renamed paths.** **E1 (mobile device support) is independent of D2–D13 and builds on D11**: its detection middleware, mobile templ views and nav filtering touch the same generated-handler/ layout surfaces as D11's v2 model but share no sqlc dependency; the `mobile bool` threading into `layoutviews.Base(...)` should land after D11's layout rework to avoid churn.
+`build: templ`) and touches the same asset/build/`makefile.go` surfaces; it also fits the D8 asset-tooling precedent. **D13 (list/card filters) is independent of D2–D12; it should land after D10 since its docs/code references and example YAML (demo/ai_spec) touch the renamed paths.** **E1 (mobile device support) is independent of D2–D13 and builds on D11**: the always-on REST API reuses the schema-derived SQL cores (list SELECT/FK joins, `data.Get*`, `buildCreateParams`, option loaders) that D11 introduced, and the generated `mobile/` Expo project is a node/JS sibling of the Go module with no sqlc, DB or layout coupling; the `{panel}/api` subtree is added inside the single `r.Route` block before the CSRF middleware, so the desktop HTML output stays byte-identical.
 **E2 (Lua scripting) is independent of D2–D13 and E1**: it adds a generated runtime package (`internal/panel/luascript`), a conditional go.mod dependency and new `script:` fields on hooks/actions — no sqlc, DB, or layout coupling — so it can slot in alongside any other